 - Sideload the Fortnite installer on your Quest using SideQuest or adbLink (these links will open in a new tab so that you can come back here after)

 - Put on your Oculus Quest and launch the installer from the Oculus TV area.
-Fortnite will download, install, and verify itself and this will take a while.
+Fortnite will download, install, and verify itself, which will take a while.

-- You can then run Forenite on your PC and see it in your headset.
+- You can then run Fortnite on your PC and see it in your headset.

 Fortnite is not natively supported in virtual reality on PCVR headsets.
 However, virtual desktop applications work well between Windows PCs and VR headsets.

 Here is how you play Fortnite in VR using Virtual Desktop and any virtual reality headset.

 - Install Fortnite on your Windows gaming PC from the official Fortnite website here.